awsdocs/amazon-redshift-developer-guide/doc_source/c_challenges_achieving_high_performance_queries.md

 Amazon Redshift distributes the rows of a table to the compute nodes so that the data can be processed in parallel\.
 By selecting an appropriate distribution key for each table, you can optimize the distribution of data to balance the workload and minimize movement of data from node to node\.
 For more information, see [Choose the Best Distribution Style](c_best-practices-best-dist-key.md)\.

 Loading data from flat files takes advantage of parallel processing by spreading the workload across multiple nodes while simultaneously reading from multiple files\.
-For more information about how to load data into tables, see [Best Practices for Loading Data](c_loading-data-best-practices.md)\.
+For more information about how to load data into tables, see [Amazon Redshift Best Practices for Loading Data](c_loading-data-best-practices.md)\.

 ## Columnar Data Storage<a name="columnar-data-storage"></a>